tcundic/Hangman-game/README.md

 ### `npm run deploy`

 To deploy application on Github pages, first adjust `homepage` property in package.json\
 and then run this command.
-Application will be build and deployed on Github pages
+Application will be build and deployed on Github pages.

+You can see running application on [Github IO](https://tcundic.github.io/hangman-game/).